david-wahlstedt/parse-pcre2/README.md

 - **Module headers**: There are no export lists, and a lot of suppressed warnings.
 This is for convenience, and should perhaps be changed.

+## Acknowledgments

+Special thanks to @Thomas-H, for some nice simplifying contributions and discussion!
+Also thanks to @bengtj100 for earlier discussions and feedback!